chrisgrieser/nvim-rulebook/README.md

 The configuration is optional.
 You only need to add a config when you want to add or customize sources.

-When adding your own source, you must add the *exact*, case-sensitive source name, for example, `clang-tidy`, not `clang`.
+When adding your own source, you must add the exact, case-sensitive source name, for example, `clang-tidy`, not `clang`.

 ```lua